 For guidance on how to handle events in your view controller, see Event Handling Guide for iOS.

-For more information about the overall structure of an iOS app, see iOS App Programming Guide.
+For more information about the overall structure of an iOS app, see App Programming Guide for iOS.

 For guidance on how to configure storyboards in your project, see Xcode Overview